333sherry/Cocoa/README.md

 ### Our Goal
 Our project aims to create a personalized recommendation system for individuals or groups of users to find new and exciting restaurants to explore and in-theater movies to watch in New York City.

 This project has a platform for restaurant recommendations where users can build food preference profiles that record their preferences for different cuisines.
-Based on their individual preferences, our project will provide weekly recommendations across several food establishment categories.
+Our project will provide weekly recommendations across several food establishment categories based on their individual preferences.
 We also created a system that can input multiple user preference profiles to generate recommendations suitable for everyone in groups of two or more individuals.
 This feature will help plan dates or friend group hangouts where everyone has different tastes but wants to get food together.

 For the in-theater movie recommendation, we have a movie recommender system designed for movie enthusiasts who want to find movies that match their preferences.
 To offer personalized recommendations, the system uses natural language processing to analyze users' preferred genres and past movie experiences.
 It uses the Gemini AI model and our movie database to identify relevant current in-theater movies matching user preferences.
 Users can input their favorite genres or movies using the simple web interface, and the system will generate a comprehensive list of current movies in New York City theaters.
 The list includes summaries and links to make it easier for users to choose, aiming to help users find movies they like and enhance their movie-watching experience.